openlawteam/docs/docs/openlaw-elements/README.md

 ---
 meta:
   - name: description
-    content: [TODO update as necessary] OpenLaw Elements is a React component that will dynamically render a basic form for an OpenLaw template.
+    content: TODO update as necessary.
+OpenLaw Elements is a React component that will dynamically render a basic form for an OpenLaw template.
 ---

 _Everything below is existing content._